 The school's Christian status is seen visually through displays and symbols in important areas such as the hall, entrance, during worship and in each classroom, with their prayer stations.

 Pupils and parents speak of the school as welcoming and secure, promoting positive relationships based on Christian values, where their views are listened to and their contribution is valued.
-Vulnerable pupils and their parents are well supported by the SEN Lead, staff and Senior Leadership Team.
+Vulnerable pupils and their parents are well supported by the SEND Lead, staff and Senior Leadership Team.

 Christian values help children develop strong relationships in school.
 Values are integral to all policies such as Behaviour, Anti-Bullying to support and help pupils.
 As such, serious behaviour issues are extremely rare as children and adults get on well, which leads to a positive learning environment.
 Children showing particular values are sometimes acknowledged with a commendation at the weekly whole school Achievement assembly, demonstrating the impact of the values in school.